With nearly two hundred and eighty projects completed to date, many for private individuals, PEACOCK DESIGN has a wealth of experience.

 Corner House, Hornby Original garden consisted of L-shaped lawn, gravel paths and low planting.

-View of redesigned driveway and garden, one year after completion.
+View of new driveway and garden, one year after completion.

 Work included: reshaping the existing lawn, removing a diagonal path, laying new stone flag paths, creating a vegetable garden and tree, shrub and perennial planting.